-We begin, by way of a preface, with the following excerpted comments by Lyndon H. LaRouche, Jr. The authors return to them in the concluding stretto. -KK the notorious tautological hoax concocted by the celebrated Leonhard Euler, Carl F. Gauss was premised upon a geometry which preassumed perfect continuity, axiomatically.
+We begin, by way of a preface, with the following excerpted comments by Lyndon H. LaRouche, Jr. The authors return to them in the concluding stretto. -KK effort to prove that assumption, such as the notorious tautological hoax concocted by the celebrated Leonhard Euler, Carl F. Gauss was premised upon a geometry which preassumed perfect continuity, axiomatically.
 Similarly, the assumption that extension in space and time must be unbounded, was shown to have been arbitrary, and, in fact, false.